I Mission Statement

 V Equipment Usage

 Public computers are available to patrons on a first-come, first-served basis.
 Instructions for operating hardware are displayed near the computer.
-There is no charge for use of the computer; however, in order to make the service available to as many patrons as possible, a time limit for usage has been imposed.
-That time limit is one hour.
-This time may be extended if no one is waiting, the computer use is for academic purposes, or special circumstances as at the discretion of library employees.
+There is no charge for use of the computer; however, in order to make the service available to as many patrons as possible, a time limit for usage may be imposed.
+Time may be extended if no one is waiting, the computer use is for academic purposes, or special circumstances as at the discretion of library employees.
 Library staff is available for general assistance in using the computer.
 However, staff members are not expected to train patrons in the use of application programs.

 A printer is available.
 Printer paper will cost $ .20 per sheet and must be paid for at the conclusion of the session.